wireapp/wire-docs/src/how-to/support/inspector.md

 * Select the console tab in your inspector, and copy any content you see there, for wire.
     * right click anywhere, and save as (which saves all, not just the one you clicked on).

+## WebSocket Connectivity

+### Verifying the WebSocket Connection

+End User Complaint: Messages are not arriving in real time, or 'no internet' banner.
+The application may appear to be connected, but new messages only appear after a refresh, or not at all.

+#### What are we gathering

+This procedure should get us:

+* Confirmation that a WebSocket connection has been successfully established between the client and the backend.
+* Confirmation that the connection is being kept alive by regular ping/pong exchanges.
+* The URL of the WebSocket endpoint, for use in further diagnosis if needed.

+#### Process

+From one of the affected webapp users' machine:

+* Right click anywhere in the web application, and open the inspector.
+    * The browser should now have a new window in it.
+This is the browser's inspector showing you the code for whatever you clicked on.
+* Select the **Network** tab of the inspector.
+    * If there are already many entries in the Network tab, hit the clear/trash icon to remove them — a clean list will be easier to work with.
+* Log in to Wire, or if already logged in, refresh the page.
+You should see a number of requests appear in the Network tab as the application loads.
+* Click on the **Status** column header to sort all requests by their HTTP status code.
+    * If there is no **Status** column visible, right click on any column header and enable the **Status** column.
+* Look for the entry with a status of **101**.
+There should be exactly one.
+A status of 101 is the HTTP status for "Switching Protocols" — this is how a WebSocket connection is established, and it is the only request in a normal Wire session that will carry this status.
+    * If you see no entry with status 101, the WebSocket connection has not been established successfully.
+To find out what happened to the attempt, you need to locate the connection request itself:
+        - Click the **Name** (or **File**) column header to sort requests alphabetically.
+        - Look for an entry whose name begins with **await** — the full URL will be in the form `wss://nginz-ssl.<domain>/await?access_token=<token>`.
+This is the endpoint Wire uses to establish the WebSocket connection.
+        - Click on the **await** entry and check its status code.
+The status you see here will indicate where the problem lies — a 401 suggests an authentication problem, a 502 or 504 suggests the backend is not reachable or the WebSocket service is down, and a 400 may indicate a misconfigured proxy that does not support WebSockets.
+        - Screenshot the entry with its full URL, status code, and headers visible, and give a copy to your support team.
+* Click on the **101** entry to open its detail pane.
+    * Make a note of the full URL.
+It should point to `nginz-ssl.<domain>` — this is Wire's WebSocket endpoint.
+If it is pointing elsewhere, note that down.
+* In the detail pane, look for a **Messages** tab (Chrome/Edge) or **Response** tab (Firefox).
+Select it.
+    * You should see a stream of messages being exchanged between the client and the server.
+At this point the list may be empty or contain only the initial handshake — that is fine.
+* **Wait Patiently.** The backend sends a ping to the client every 30 seconds, and the client responds with a pong.
+You are waiting to observe this exchange.
+Allow at least 60 seconds — long enough to be confident you would have seen at least one ping/pong cycle if the connection were healthy.
+    * In Chrome and Edge, ping frames are shown with an upward arrow and a payload of the ping data; pong frames are shown with a downward arrow.
+They may also be labelled explicitly as 'ping' and 'pong' depending on browser version.
+    * In Firefox, the frames are listed in the Response tab with their type and direction noted in the Type column.
+    > NOTE: A healthy connection will show a ping from the server followed shortly by a pong from the client, repeating approximately every 30 seconds.
+    * If no ping/pong frames appear after 60 seconds, the connection is either not truly established, or is being silently dropped by an intermediate proxy or load balancer.
+        - Note the browser, the backend URL, and any visible error state and report them.
+* Screenshot the Messages/Response tab showing at least one full ping/pong exchange, with the full URL of the WebSocket entry visible.
+Give a copy to your support team, when you are filing your support ticket.